AliMehraji/Documents/posts/alertmanager-telegram-k8s-prometheus.md

 </br>

-After all changes made in the `values.yaml`, apply changes , in the case you installed the `prometheus-stack` with `helm`
+After all changes are made in the `values.yaml`, apply changes , in the case you installed the `prometheus-stack` with `helm`

 ```bash
 helm upgrade prometheus-stack . -n prometheus --values values.yaml